Anyone in receipt of a subpoena to a federal grand jury or who receives a target letter, should take it very seriously.

 Target Of A Grand Jury Investigation

-If you believe you are a target of a grand jury investigation, have reason to believe you will become a target, or are simply a witness to a potential federal crime, you need experienced legal representation as soon as possible.
+Anyone who is a target of a grand jury investigation, and even those who are simply a witness to a potential federal crime, should seek experienced legal representation as soon as possible.

-When you choose Hale Law Firm, PC, we will act quickly on your defense by communicating with federal prosecutors, assisting you with producing any documents required, and giving you effective advice about how best to respond to the subpoena.
+Hale Law Firm, PC, will act quickly on your defense by communicating with federal prosecutors, assisting with producing any documents required, and giving effective advice about how best to respond to the subpoena.

 To learn how we can be of assistance to you, schedule a free initial consultation by calling us at 919-838-0058 or contacting us online.